-That is, giants like Amazon had a huge surge in stock price — by $1,000 no less!
+According to recent Amazon figures, the e-commerce giant had a huge surge in stock price — by $1,000 no less!

-Likewise, Zoom took the leading role when it comes to video call software as the most used tool for conducting online classes and conferences.
-Netflix, on the other hand, became the number one entertainment choice for over 16 million new subscribers.
+Likewise, Zoom took the leading role in video call software as the most used tool for conducting online classes and conferences.
+On the other hand, Netflix became the number one entertainment choice for over 16 million new subscribers.

 What percent of entrepreneurs are successful?

-Here are another interesting percentage and criteria.
-When discussing US billionaires, 62% of them are self-made.
-18% of the billionaires made their fortune by combining inheritance and hard work.
+Also, when discussing US billionaires, 62% of them are self-made and 18% made their fortune by combining inheritance and hard work.

 What percentage of the population are entrepreneurs?